250th Rifle Division (Soviet Union): Operation Bagration

-Bobruisk operation - June 24-27.
+Bobruisk operation - June 24–27.
 Note positions of 3rd Army.

 The commander of 3rd Army, Lt.
 Gen. (as of June 29, Col. Gen.) A. V. Gorbatov, decided that while securely defending the line from Yanovo to Khomichi on the Army's right flank with part of his forces, he would launch the main attack on the left flank along the sector from Ozerany to the mouth of the Dobritsa River in the general direction of Novoselki, Filippkovichi and Staraya Sharoevshchina.
 The Army would have an operational formation in two echelons.
 The right-flank units of 35th Corps were to assist 80th Rifle Corps in the capture of Ozerany.
 Once the Dobritsa was reached the success would be developed by the 9th Tank Corps and the Army's second echelon, with the objective of assisting 48th Army in taking Babruysk, and the 50th Army in developing the offensive to the west.

 At the outset, on June 23, the 35th Corps, under command of Maj.
-Gen. V. G. Zholudev, formed one of the two first echelon assault corps of the Army, packed into less than 10km of front opposite the northern half of the sector held by the German 134th Infantry Division.
+Gen. V. G. Zholudev, formed one of the two first echelon assault corps of the Army, packed into less than 10 km of front opposite the northern half of the sector held by the German 134th Infantry Division.
 On the second day of the offensive, at 0400 hours, the assault force unleashed a massive two-hour bombardment on the defenders in the Rahachow area, but by 0800 only the first line of German trenches had been taken, as bad weather had scrubbed the planned air support.
 As the weather cleared towards evening, further lines were taken, and the 9th Tanks prepared to exploit a breakthrough.
 Northwest of Babruysk on June 26, the tankers cut the road to Mogilev behind the German XXXV Corps, with 35th and 41st Rifle Corps close behind and the 134th Infantry shattered and in flight.
 On the following day Babruysk was surrounded, along with most of German 9th Army, and it fell to the 250th to help clear and liberate the city, for which the men and women of the division received an honorific: